OWASP/www-members/index.md

       },
       removePhoneItem: function(item) {
         if(this.membership_data['phone_numbers'].length <= 1) {
-          error = { phone :'You must have at least one phone number.' }
+          error = { 'phone' :'You must have at least one phone number.' }
           if(!this.errors.some(e => e.phone)) {
             this.errors.push(error)
           }